Tommaso BRUSASCA

 Website: https://www.unive.it/dep.humanities

-I was born on 28/05/2000 in Casale Monferrato (Italy) and I completed my university studies in Pisa.
-I graduated (BA) in Classics in 2022 with Piergiorgio Borbone, with a thesis in Hebrew epigraphy, on the first amulet of Arslan Taş.
-In 2024 I attained a MA in Near Eastern Studies, with a thesis in Semitic philology consisting of the edition and commentary of the Ancient South Arabian inscriptions of Al-Miʿsāl (ancient Waʿlān), under the supervision of Giovanni Mazzini and Alessia Prioletta.
-At the same time, I completed the ordinary course at the Scuola Normale Superiore, within the class of Ancient History and Classical Philology.
+I was born in Casale Monferrato (Italy) and I completed my university studies in Pisa.
+I graduated (BA, 110/110 cum laude) in Classics in 2022 with Piergiorgio Borbone, with a thesis in Hebrew epigraphy, on the first amulet of Arslan Taş.
+On 06/09/2024 I attained a MA in Near Eastern Studies (110/110 cum laude), with a thesis in Semitic philology consisting of the edition and commentary of the Ancient South Arabian inscriptions of Al-Miʿsāl (ancient Waʿlān), under the supervision of Giovanni Mazzini and Alessia Prioletta.
+At the same time, between 2019 and 2024, I completed the ordinary course at the Scuola Normale Superiore.
+At the end of it, I attained a Second-Level University Master ("Diploma di Licenza", 100/100 cum laude) in Ancient History and Classical Philology, discussing, on 07/03/2025, a thesis in History of Religions on the concept of "ḥērem" in the Hebrew and Sabaic sources, under the supervision of Corinne Bonnet.

-My research interests concern comparative Semitic linguistics, with a focus on Northwest Semitic (Ugaritic, Hebrew, Aramaic) and Ancient South Arabian.
+My research interests concern Semitic linguistics and epigraphy, with a focus on Northwest Semitic (Ugaritic, Hebrew, Aramaic) and Ancient South Arabian.
 I also study historical and religious questions in the Syro-Palestinian area and in pre-Islamic Arabia.